Marinette Dupain-Cheng: Popularity and merchandise

-Bandai's brand management vice president, Kenji Washida, described Marinette as "a quirky but lovable girl growing up, going to school and having first crushes", stating that she is a character "girls can relate to"; he said Marinette's superhero alter ego is "someone they want to be".
+Bandai's brand management vice president, Kenji Washida, described Marinette as "a quirky but lovable girl growing up, going to school and having first crushes", stating that she is a character "girls can relate to"; he said Marinette's superheroine alter ego is "someone they want to be".
 Washida viewed "the concept of a young girl as a superhero" as "a game-changer in both toys and entertainment".
 Guess's chief creative officer and chairman, Paul Marciano, praised Marinette's secret identity and her relationship with Adrien.
-The licensing director of Gemma International, Tim Rudd-Clarke, characterized Ladybug as "a strong and empowered female superhero" who "fills a huge gap in the market that has been vacant for quite some time".
-The PGS Entertainment staff described Marinette as a female "lead superhero" who "instills positive values".
+The licensing director of Gemma International, Tim Rudd-Clarke, characterized Ladybug as "a strong and empowered female superhero" that "fills a huge gap in the market that has been vacant for quite some time".
+The PGS Entertainment staff described Marinette as a female "lead superhero" that "instills positive values".
 A life-size wax statue depicting Ladybug has been showcased at the Musée Grévin.
 A Snapchat filter inspired by her has been created.
 Ladybug has been portrayed on buses.
 Indoor playgrounds based on Ladybug and Cat Noir have been built.
 Meet-and-greets containing Ladybug have been arranged, including at a theme park.
 She has served as inspiration for a Christmas event, and for face painting.
 Cosplays of her have been made.

-Several pieces of merchandise inspired by Marinette's civilian and superhero identities have been created, including action figures, clothing items, accessories, masks, and stickers.
+Several pieces of merchandise inspired by Marinette's civilian and superheroine identities have been created, including action figures, clothing items, accessories, masks, and stickers.
+Happy Meals based on Marinette have been launched by McDonald's.
 Figurines portraying Ladybug have been developed by Funko, and by Burger King.
 Toys based on her have been produced, such as Kinder Surprise toys, and a toy telephone.
-Pez candy dispensers inspired by her have been launched.
+Danone products inspired by Ladybug have been launched.
 A game based on Ladybug and other Miraculous characters has been released.
 Beach-related items depicting Ladybug have been produced, and school-related items portraying her have also been invented.
-Sweets inspired by her have been created.
+Sweets inspired by her have been created, such as Pez candy dispensers.
 Other products based on her, including bedclothes, have also been developed.